ietf-rats-wg/ietf-rats-usecases/draft-richardson-rats-usecases.md

 Description:

-: Microsoft talked about this category of use cases at the recent Microsoft
-//build conference.

-An example use case is where a device manufacturer wants to protect its intellectual property in terms of the ML model it developed and that runs in the devices that its customers purchased, and it wants to prevent attackers, potentially including the customer themselves, from seeing the details of the
+: An example use case is where a device manufacturer wants to protect its intellectual property in terms of the ML model it developed and that runs in the devices that its customers purchased, and it wants to prevent attackers, potentially including the customer themselves, from seeing the details of the